 3.)
 Support your local, independent, stores and vendors.
 Go to your farmers market and see what goodies are on display — who makes art that feeds you?
 Who makes music that inspires you? $20 for these indie artisans is the difference between a mediocre meal and a good one-pay up proudly+loudly.

 4.)
 Learn a craft and give it away.
 This year part of my gift giving includes homemade preserves and felted soap with roving wool from a local wool producer.
 The best part about it?
 My kiddo can do the crafting with me.

 5.)
 Support artists who nourish you.
 Two of my faves?
 Rima Staines has fantastic greetings cards and Terri Windling does magical prints.

 6.)
 A well-written, sincere, card is worth a thousand gifts.

 7.)
 Experiences are immeasurable.
 Want to splurge on a special someone?
 What about concert tickets, a gift certificate with their airline of choice or a yummy virtual program like Danielle LaPorte’s Desire Map.

 9.)
 Play good music.
-Maybe its Christmassy, maybe its not, but surround yourself with good music during this time of year.
-I like Loreena McKennit, The Medieval Baebes, and Annonymous Four-they all have great holiday albums.
+Maybe it’s Christmassy, maybe it’s not, but surround yourself with good music during this time of year.
+I like Loreena McKennitt, The Medieval Baebes, and Annonymous Four-they all have great holiday albums.

 10.)
 Give time.
-Sometimes the most important thing you can do for someone is give them an afternoon of your time.
+Sometimes the most important thing you can do for someone is giving them an afternoon of your time.
 Consider that.